akshay-joshi-25/A-B-Testing-of-Airbnb-s-Instant-Bookable-Feature/README.md

-# 📊 A-B Testing of Airbnb's Instant Bookable Feature
+# 📊 A/B Testing of Airbnb's Instant Bookable Feature

 The objective of this project is to conduct an A/B test on Airbnb’s 2025 U.S. property listings data to evaluate whether the company’s instant bookable feature leads to an increase in monthly bookings.